RogueLemons/EasyC/IronCLib/README.md

 All configurations above are verified on Windows x86_64.

 # TODO
-- Add CoJobs (make array of runnable jobs for performance with many jobs)
 - Test on Linux platform as well
 - Add C++ compatability guards?